cyrraz/plothist/docs/usage/misc.rst

          The PDF to renormalize.
       x_range : tuple
          The range of the PDF.
-      bins : int
+      n_bins : int
          The number of bins.
-      n_data : int
+Regular binning is assumed. n_data : int
-         The number of data events expected in the PDF range.
+         The number of predicted data events in the x_range associated to the pdf.

       Returns
       -------
       pdf : callable
          The renormalized PDF.
       """

       xmin, xmax = x_range
-      bin_width = (xmax - xmin) / bins
+      bin_width = (xmax - xmin) / n_bins
-      integral = quad(pdf, xmin, xmax)[0]
+      integral = quad(pdf, xmin, xmax)[0] # If x_range is equal to the full range of the PDF, this is equal to 1.

       return lambda x: pdf(x) * n_data * integral * bin_width